Anniversary Moon

 Continue Reading

-The November issue of the Hamilton Amateur Astronomers Event Horizon newsletter is now available.
+The June issue of the Hamilton Amateur Astronomers Event Horizon newsletter is now available and jam-packed with great content!

 In this issue you’ll find…